aurafarmerone/github-contribution-graph-hack/README.md

-# 🧠 GitHub Contribution Commit Graph Hack
+# 🧠 GitHub Commit Lab (Github-Contribution-Graph-Hack)

 Create **custom patterns, text, or designs** on your GitHub contribution graph using automated commits.